RiyaBasera11/Bank-s-Data/README.md

 ## 📊 About the Project

-An interactive **Banking Analytics Dashboard** built using **Microsoft Power BI** to analyze customers, loans, accounts, transactions, and credit metrics.
+This project is an interactive **Banking Analytics Dashboard developed using Microsoft Power BI**.
+It provides a clear view of customer distribution, loan performance, account types, transactions, branches, and credit-related metrics.

-## 🛠️ Tools Used
+## 🔧 Tools & Technologies

-- Power BI
-- Power Query
+- **Microsoft Power BI** – Dashboard development and data visualization
-- DAX
-- Excel
+- **Power Query** – Data cleaning and transformation
+- **DAX** – Creating calculated measures and KPIs
+- **Microsoft Excel** – Dataset

-## 📈 Dashboard Highlights
+## 📈 Key Analysis

 - Customer Distribution by City
 - Account Type Distribution